PEConn/web-install-explainer/explainer.md

 ### Do we need to attribute the source of the installation?

 In a lively ecosystem of PWAs and directories, it is likely that PWAs will advertise with directories for promotion and will wish to know the value that this brings.
-Therefore if a site is installed from a directory, the site should be informed which directory initiated this.
+Therefore if a site is installed from a directory, the site should be informed which directory the user came from.

 ## Should we provide feedback to the directory?

 What feedback do we provide to the directory about the result of the install flow?
-The directory may want to customize its UX, for example greying out the “Install” button.
+The directory may want to customize its UX, for example greying out the “Install” button if the installation was a success.

 ## What if the app is already installed?